 The main Alpena Community College campus site is situated on approximately 690 acres located on both sides of Johnson Street, approximately one-half mile east of US-23 North.
 Much of the property remains undeveloped forest land, and the campus is situated along a portion of Thunder Bay River where the Ninth Avenue Dam forms Lake Besser.
 Completion of an \$8.2 million project in August 1996 provided weather-protected access to virtually all instructional and administrative areas located on the north side of Johnson Street.
-In 1997, College Park Apartments opened, providing on-campus housing that is privately owned and privately operated.
+In 1997, College Park Apartments opened, providing on-campus.
 The newest facility is the \$5 million Ferris H. Werth Electrical Power Technology Center, which opened in January 2015.